 Carbondale is a town that is fast and furiously becoming a hotbed for entrepreneurs supporting environmental sustainability and this is reflected in the production of the show as Carbondale’s creative artists and tightly knit community gathered together with over forty designers, including Jenna Bradford of the Carbondale Sew-Op, to create a wardrobe of predominantly sustainable, recycled and/or hand-made designs.

-I sat in the packed gym of the Carbondale Recreation Center and watched in awe as talented artists and locals, buff from climbing, skiing and mountain biking, appeared larger than life on stage dressed in remarkable costumes made out of organic and reclaimed materials and painted in Avatar-esque make-up created by Monica Muniz of Studio 2 and Stylist Laura Stover.
-They crawled, strutted and shimmied their way down the runway, and sometimes off the stage and into the audience, in an energetic, well choreographed and often eclectic skit marking the concept of “fashion forward using materials from the past”.
+Watch in awe as talented artists and locals, buff from climbing, skiing and mountain biking, appear larger than life on stage dressed in remarkable costumes made out of organic and reclaimed materials.
+They crawl, strut and shimmy their way down the runway, and sometimes off the stage and into the audience, in an energetic, well choreographed and often eclectic skit marking the concept of “fashion forward using materials from the past”.

 It will be a night to remember for an extremely important cause putting a gigantic stamp on the significance of arts, fashion and self expression in our lives and in our schools and I thank Amy Kimberly, CCAH, The Carbondale Recreation and Community Center, our local Merchants and the locals of Carbondale for sending the message home to SAVE OUR ARTS!